-- Maintaining safe, reliable, and efficient infrastructure. - Replacing aging infrastructure. - Funding the expansion of water, sewer, gas, and drainage service to areas that are presently underserved. - Continuing to obtain funding from grants and developers to • offset the cost of expansions and improvements to infrastructure. - Continuing to collaborate with adjacent and regional munici-• palities to share services, save taxpayers money, and plan efficiently for a sustainable future. - Mapping areas of infrastructure expansion and proactively • directing new growth to areas that have the infrastructure to accommodate the growth.
+- Maintaining safe, reliable, and efficient infrastructure. - Replacing aging infrastructure. - Funding the expansion of water, sewer, gas, and drainage service to areas that are presently underserved. - Continuing to obtain funding from grants and developers to offset the cost of expansions and improvements to infrastructure. - Continuing to collaborate with adjacent and regional municipalities to share services, save taxpayers money, and plan efficiently for a sustainable future. - Mapping areas of infrastructure expansion and proactively directing new growth to areas that have the infrastructure to accommodate the growth.

-- 86% of respondents chose "Develop more infrastructure" as the most important initiative the Town could undertake to promote the success of businesses and economic vitality in Cortlandt. - "Sanitation/Recycling" and "Water/ chosen as important issues Cortlandt should focus on to become more - as the second most important issue to help enhance the quality of future
+- 86% of respondents chose "Develop more infrastructure" as the most important initiative the Town could undertake to promote the success of businesses and economic vitality in Cortlandt. - "Sanitation/Recycling" and "Water/ Stormwater Management" were chosen as important issues Cortlandt should focus on to become more sustainable. - Streetscape improvements were seen as the second most important issue to help enhance the quality of future town business areas.

-Master Plan Survey accessible to Cortlandt residents on the Town website from September 2014 to February 2015.
+1These responses are based on the 2016 Cortlandt Master Plan Survey accessible to Cortlandt residents on the Town website from September 2014 to February 2015.
 The survey contained 28 questions and attracted 725 respondents.

-- Adapting to, and taking advantage of, new technologies that improve the efficiency and sustainability of infrastructure such as Supervisory Control and Data Acquisition (SCADA) and green infrastructure practices. - Improving the resiliency of the Town's infrastructure to address the effects of climate change. • - Expanding the Town's commitment to reducing water use through conservation and new technology. - Reducing the volume of stormwater runoff and improving the quality of groundwater infiltration. - Reducing energy consumption to meet the energy efficiency goals and greenhouse gas reduction goals set by the Town of Cortlandt Climate Action Plan. - Consider that the costs associated with serving low-density, sprawling development with water and wastewater services are greater than those associated with more dense, more compact developments. - Awareness that flooding poses a recurring risk to public safety and property.
+- Adapting to, and taking advantage of, new technologies that improve the efficiency and sustainability of infrastructure such as Supervisory Control and Data Acquisition (SCADA) and green infrastructure practices. - Improving the resiliency of the Town's infrastructure to address the effects of climate change. - Expanding the Town's commitment to reducing water use through conservation and new technology. - Reducing the volume of stormwater runoff and improving the quality of groundwater infiltration. - Reducing energy consumption to meet the energy efficiency goals and greenhouse gas reduction goals set by the Town of Cortlandt Climate Action Plan. - Consider that the costs associated with serving low-density, sprawling development with water and wastewater services are greater than those associated with more dense, more compact developments. - Awareness that flooding poses a recurring risk to public safety and property.
 Localized flooding threatens property across the Town due to undersized, deteriorated, clogged, or inadequate storm drain systems.